 If you’re uncertain about the raspberry swirl, go for plain banana bread sans jam.
 It’s just as satisfying and might convince you to take things a step further next time.

 Finally, coconut water does add a nice touch, but if it’s hard to come by, just use regular water for the raspberry jam.
 Removing these small roadblocks will make it much more likely that you will actually try this recipe!

-For some more inspiration, we found these delicious variations of oil-free vegan banana bread on the blogosphere, such as the Healthy Banana Bread by Veggiekins, the Fluffy Vegan Banana Bread by From My Bowl, or this Healthy Banana Bread by The Hungry Warrior.
+For some more inspiration, we found these delicious variations of oil-free vegan banana bread on the blogosphere, such as the Healthy Banana Bread by Veggiekins or this Fluffy Vegan Banana Bread by From My Bowl.

 - 2 cups oat flour (200 g)

 - 3 large ripe bananas, mashed

 - 1 cup Medjool dates, pitted (160 g)